bangabin/coba/README.md

-//you know what? you're interesting
+you know what? you're interesting